thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		);
 		entities.push(enemyGenerator.toEntity() );

-		super
-		(
-			PlaceDefault.name,
-			PlaceDefault.defnBuild().name,
-			null, // parentName
-			size,
-			entities
-		);
+		this.entitiesToSpawnAdd(entities);
 	}

+	static fromLevelIndex(levelIndex: number): PlacePlanet
+	{
+		return new PlacePlanet(levelIndex);
+	}

-This code replaces the single habitat with four habitats spaced evenly over the planet surface, and the single enemy with eight enemies, generated one after another, about five seconds apart.
+This code replaces the single habitat with some predetermined number of habitats spaced evenly over the planet surface, and the single enemy with some predetermined number of enemies, generated one after another, about five seconds apart.
+We also sneaked in a static method to create a new PlacePlanet from its levelIndex.

 15.2.
+The new constructor calls the methods .habitatsCountInitial() and .enemiesCountInitial(), which don't exist yet.
+Add them by adding the following methods in the appropriate places within PlacePlanet.ts:

+	enemiesCountInitial(): number
+	{
+		var habitatsCount = this.habitatsCountInitial();
+		var enemiesCountForLevel0 = habitatsCount * 2;
+		var enemiesAdditionalPerLevel = 3;
+		var enemiesCount =
+			enemiesCountForLevel0
+			+ enemiesAdditionalPerLevel * this.levelIndex;
+		return enemiesCount;
+	}

+	habitatsCountInitial(): number
+	{
+		return 4;
+	}

+15.3.
 Since there is a single tick when no enemies exist, though, it'll be necessary to change the win condition so that it doesn't trigger instantly when the level starts and it sees that there's no enemies.
 Instead, we'll wait until the enemy generator is exhausted and all of the enemies are gone.
 Open Planet.ts, locate the existing .triggerWinIsTriggered() method, and replace it with the following:

 	static triggerWinIsTriggered
 	(
 		uwpe: UniverseWorldPlaceEntities
 	): boolean
 	{
-		var level = uwpe.place as PlaceDefault;
+		var level = uwpe.place as PlacePlanet;
 		var enemyGeneratorIsExhausted =
 			level.enemyGenerator().exhausted();
 		var enemiesAreAllGone =